lynndylanhurley/ng-token-auth/README.md

   * Seamless, out-of-the-box integration with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem.
 This gem provides a high level of security with minimal configuration.
   * [Auth header customization](#using-alternate-header-formats).
   * [Auth response customization](#using-alternate-response-formats).
-  * Supports both cookies and localStorage for session persistence.
+  * Supports both cookies and sessionStorage for session persistence.
   * Supports [password reset](#authrequestpasswordreset) and [password update](#authupdatepassword) for users that registered by email.
   * Supports [account updates](#authupdateaccount) and [account deletion](#authdestroyaccount).
   * Supports [changing tokens with each request](#about-token-management).